OvRcode/ovrride/wp-content/plugins/simply-instagram/readme.txt

 If you have patch for the improvement of this plugin or you have suggestion for added features, kindly inform me using Support forum.
 I'm glad to include that in next release and I will credit you.

 == Changelog ==

+= 1.2.7 =

+* IMPORTANT: Security update on vulnerable prettyPhoto version
+* Updated widget description in html paragraph
+* Added jquery tool tipster plugin for better hovering description
+* Redesign front-photo class
+* Redesign profile photo and follow button
+* New widget setting for opening photo directly on Instagram
+* Supported video player on prettyPhoto in widget
+* New polaroid photo presentation
+* New design and fix for single image viewer
+* New API caching module

 = 1.2.6 =